juliangut/grunt-security-checker/README.md

 ## Contributing

 Found a bug or have a feature request?
 [Please open a new issue](https://github.com/juliangut/grunt-security-checker/issues).
-Have a look at existing issues before
+Have a look at existing issues before.

 See file [CONTRIBUTING.md](https://github.com/juliangut/grunt-security-checker/blob/master/CONTRIBUTING.md)

 ## License

-### Release under BSD-3-Clause License.

-See file [LICENSE](https://github.com/juliangut/grunt-security-checker/blob/master/LICENSE) included with the source code for a copy of the license terms
+See file [LICENSE](https://github.com/juliangut/grunt-security-checker/blob/master/LICENSE) included with the source code for a copy of the license terms.